xuanyue24/PSJsonTool/README.md

 # PSJsonTool
-transform between json and objctive
+transform between json and objctive-c class

 ## Usage
 import PSJsonTool.h and PSJsonTool.mm into your project